moogacs/docs.buf.build/docs/tour/push-workspace-modules.md

 title: 14 Push Workspace Modules
 ---

-[Workspaces](../reference/workspaces.md) make it easy to work with and modify multiple local [modules](../bsr/overview.md#modules) at the same time.
+[Workspaces](../reference/workspaces.md) enable you to work with and modify multiple local [modules](../bsr/overview.md#modules) at the same time.
 Once you're satisfied with your changes and are ready to push them to the [BSR](../bsr/overview.md), there are a few things you should keep in mind to make sure everything works as you expect.